 Supervisor: Stephen Wilkins

 Over the past decade the Hubble Space Telescope has collected extremely sensitive observations of the Universe.
 These observations have revealed a population of intensely forming galaxies present when the Universe was less than 10% of its current age.
-With the upcoming launch of the James Webb Space Telescope (JWST) in early 2019 it will soon be possible to both extend samples to earlier periods of the Universe’s history but also robustly measure their physical properties.
+With the imminent/recent [depending what side of the launch you are reading this] of the James Webb Space Telescope (JWST) it will soon be possible to both extend samples to earlier periods of the Universe’s history but also robustly measure their physical properties.

-In addition to attendance at national and international conferences it is expected that the student will visit collaborators in the United States and may be required to undertake some observing duties.
+The project will make widespread use of Python but advanced prior knowledge is not critical.
+In addition to attendance at national and international conferences it is expected thatyou will visit collaborators in the United States and you may be required to undertake some observing duties for follow-up studies.